 Note: This is only a sample syntax for the purposes of examples in this document.
 (Regular expression syntax varies widely: the issues discussed here would need to be adapted to the syntax of the particular implementation.
+However, it is important to have a concrete syntax to correctly illustrate the different issues.
 In general, the syntax here is similar to that of Perl Regular Expressions [Perl].)
+In some cases, this gives multiple syntactic constructs that provide for the same functionality.

-Code_point refers to any Unicode code point from U+0000 to U+10FFFF, although typically the only ones of interest will be those representing characters.
-Whitespace is allowed between any elements, but to simplify the presentation the many occurances of " " are omitted.
+Code\point refers to any Unicode code point from U+0000 to U+10FFFF, although typically the only ones of interest will be those representing characters.
+Whitespace is allowed between any elements, but to simplify the presentation the many occurrences of " "\ are omitted.